 So, maybe if we come back we might try something else.

-And with that, we’ve now been to 20 pastizzerias across Malta, to find the best pastizzi in Malta.
+And with that, we’ve now been to 20 pastizzerias across Malta… to find the best pastizzi Malta and Gozo have to offer.

 So, with this latest group of places we had quite a few misses rather than hits.
 Yet, there were a couple of surprises, such as Roger’s Bakery pea pastizzi.

-But, who will take the crown for the best pastizzi in Malta?
+But, who will take the crown?
 Stay tuned because the next blog about the pastizzis will be the last one and the decider.

 So, get those boxing cooking gloves on as the battle continues!